 This morning we're headed for Celebration City, a small carnival-like theme park regularly riding off the coattails of Silver Dollar City.
 As promised, I've found a Jewish congregation so we can be present when the shofar sounds and God moves himself from the seat of judgment to the seat of mercy.
 I'm hoping Miriam will do the same.
 The only Jewish congregation in Branson, however, is a messianic congregation meeting inside a fake cave in Celebration City.
 We've left the family behind at the cabin.

 "I mean I know they're not the best Jews out there, Miriam, but they're the best I could find on such short notice."
 She's somewhat amused by my sardonic tone.

 Miriam and I met in our last year of college in an Irish literature course.
-Our professor was a Polish alcoholic that would drink with students at the bar across the street from the English Department.
+Our professor was a Polish alcoholic who would drink with students at the bar across the street from the English Department.
 Miriam knew everyone because she studied English; I studied history.
 We would sit at the bar and have long conversations about musical theater and religious history and Cheaters, a late night show in which a smarmy Italian man would catch cheaters red-handed and turn them over to their overly-aggressive partners.
 My agnosticism intrigued her, and her Jewishness, for some inexplicable reason, turned me on.

 "So why are you Jewish?"
 I asked her once.
-"You actually believe all that hocus pocus that the rabbis tell you?"
+"You actually believe all that hocus pocus the rabbis tell you?"